CoppolaFrancesco/CADD-workflow/Docs/documentations.md

 python ligand-preparation.py
 ```

 This code adds a second column to the file, numbering the molecules from 0 to 300.
 The output will be saved as `list.csv`.
 In step 2, the code reads the SMILES strings from the `list.csv` file, adds hydrogens to the molecules, and generates different conformers using molscrub.
-Then, in step 3, Meeko will create the .pdbqt files for each ligand, saving the files according to their num-id.
+Then, in step 3, Meeko will create the .pdbqt files for each ligand, saving the files according to their id-num.
 At the end, you should find the .sdf and .pdbqt files for each SMILES string in your `list.csv` file located in the ligands folder.
 This is the output of this command:

 ```
 (vina) francesco@Mac ligands % python ligands-preparation.py